-The working hypothesis of this proof is that the axioms and theorems which make up this theory are all true.
+The working hypothesis of this proof is that the axioms and theorems which make up this theory are all true and that the theory accurately describes the mechanical aspects of how XBRL-based digital financial reports operate.
 The basic idea is to show that (a) 100% of the digital financial reports provided by public companies to the US Securities and Exchange Commission follow the axioms and theorems of this theory or (b) to show the error in the digital financial report which should be corrected to follow the axioms and theorems and then, if corrected, the digital financial report would support this proof.

-Finally, there is one last compelling reason why this approach is a compelling approach to proving the Financial Report Semantics and Dynamics Theory.
+Finally, there is one last compelling reason why this approach is a convincing approach to proving the Financial Report Semantics and Dynamics Theory.
 The entire point, it seems to me, is to make digital financial reporting work.
 The point is to agree on some set of axioms and theorems, to use those axioms and theorems in the financial reporting supply chain, and successfully exchange information between standards setters such as the FASB, public companies who create financial reports, software vendors who build software which is used by business professionals, regulators who receive the financial reports, investors and analysts to make use of reported information, etc.